 Wondering if there's a Keep Indianapolis Beautiful project or activity near you?
 We've got a map for that!

-Our impact maps are community resources to show where community projects are—and where there’s still work to be done.
+Our impact maps are community resources to show where we've had community projects, and where there's still work to be done.
 We use an advanced Geographic Information System (GIS) to help guide our beautification and greening efforts.
 As we continue to develop our maps, more features will become available, allowing you to see the impact your support of KIB has on the health and well-being of people and nature throughout Marion County.

-The Capital Map shows the work KIB is planning for 2018.
+The Capital Map shows most of the work KIB is planning for 2021.
 Mapping our activity also helps us identify opportunities for engagement and strategic planning between KIB and our partners.
 The Capital Map encourages interaction between neighbors to further our mission of helping people and nature thrive.
 For more information and help connecting, please contact our Community Engagement department.

 Our urban trees and forests provide a wide range of social, economic, and environmental benefits to the Indianapolis community.
 In 2015, KIB completed an assessment showing that Marion County has 33% tree cover.
-To track tree canopy growth in the future, we developed an online map to view, plan, and grow the city’s urban forest.
+To track tree canopy growth in the future, we developed an online map to view, plan, and grow the urban forest in Indy.
 Our canopy assessment data is accessible to anyone and will help KIB and our partners focus on plantable areas where we can make a great difference.

-Committed to creating vibrant places and communities, IPL Project GreenSpace is a grassroots effort that transforms vacant lots and underused spaces into natural, beautiful, and functional pocket parks and greenspaces.
+Committed to creating vibrant places and communities, AES Indiana Project GreenSpace is a grassroots effort that transforms vacant lots and underused spaces into natural, beautiful, and functional pocket parks and greenspaces.
 Use our map to find one in your neighborhood and head out to spend some time in nature!

 The Adopt-A-Block program brings beautification and care down to the smallest unit, the block.
 Neighbors keep their block clean of litter on an ongoing basis, and we provide them with tools and resources to help in their efforts.
 Individuals volunteer as block coordinators to lead their block’s beautification.